Charles Chalmers

-Biography

-Charlie Chalmers began playing music in his high school marching band.
+Early life and education

+Chalmers attended South Side High School in Memphis, Tennessee, where he learned to read music.
+His mother bought him a used tenor saxophone as a graduation gift.
+He took classes at Memphis State University, but quit after six months so he could start touring with Jerry Lee Lewis.

+Career

 By age 19, he had toured with Jerry Lee Lewis and worked extensively with Charlie Rich.

 Chalmers came to the attention of Bill Black, who called Chalmers for a session.
 Not long after working with Black, Willie Mitchell asked Chalmers to play on some of his recordings.
 Chalmers played lead sax on Mitchell's instrumental, "Soul Serenade".
 Mitchell then called Chalmers to work regularly on his productions, not only as a saxophone player, but also as an arranger and back up singer.

-Chalmers helped arrange and sang backup on "Let's Stay Together" by Al Green with a group that came to be called Rhodes, Chalmers, & Rhodes.
-They also sang on Green's album, I Can't Stop, produced by Mitchell, for Blue Note Records, (2003).
+Chalmers helped arrange and sang backup on "Let's Stay Together" by Al Green with Sandy and Donna Rhodes in a group that came to be called Rhodes, Chalmers & Rhodes.
+They also sang on Green's album, I Can't Stop, produced by Mitchell, for Blue Note Records (2003).

 Before recording with Al Green, Chalmers was asked to go to Muscle Shoals, Alabama, to play on a Wilson Pickett recording date for Atlantic Records.
 "Land of a Thousand Dances" and "Mustang Sally" were two of the songs he recorded with Pickett that week, and it was then that Chalmers met Jerry Wexler and Tom Dowd.

-Chalmers arranged the horns and played sax on many Aretha Franklin songs, including "I Ain't Never Loved A Man", "Respect", "Do Right Woman", "Chain of Fools", "Dr. Feel Good", and "Natural Woman".
+Wexler brought 25-year-old Aretha Franklin to the Fame Studio at Muscle Shoals, introducing her to Chalmers, Chips Moman, and Dewey "Spooner" Oldham, resulting in Chalmers's first track with Franklin, "I Never Loved a Man the Way I Love You".
+Chalmers wend on to arrange the horns and played sax on many other Aretha Franklin songs, including "I Ain't Never Loved A Man", "Respect", "Do Right Woman", "Chain of Fools", and "Dr. Feel Good".

-Rick Hall, of Fame Recording, also greatly influenced Chalmers' career producing for Chess Records, Chalmers' Sax and the Single Girl.
+In 1969, Chalmers announced a partnership with Sandy Rhodes, and a contract with Chess Records.
+Rick Hall produced Charlie Chalmers' Sax and the Single Girl for Chess Records.

+Las Vegas and Miami years

-After Chalmers sang on Paul Anka's hit "(You're) Having My Baby", he performed live dates with Anka in Las Vegas for three years at Caesar's Palace.
-Chalmers located a studio in Las Vegas, where he sang back up on a Frank Sinatra session.
+After Rhodes, Chalmers & Rhodes sang on Paul Anka's hit "(You're) Having My Baby", they performed live dates with Anka in Las Vegas for three years at Caesars Palace.
+Chalmers located a studio in Las Vegas, where they sang back up on a Frank Sinatra session.

-After working for several years in Vegas, Charlie and his group were called to Miami to do some sessions at Criteria Studios.
+After working for several years in Vegas, Chalmers and his group were called to Miami to do some sessions at Criteria Studios.
 For the next few years, they recorded with artists including Andy Gibb, The Bee Gees, Fire Fall, Harry Chapin, John Mellencamp and K. C. and the Sunshine Band.

+Move to Missouri

 In 1989, Mel Tillis asked Chalmers to work with him at his new theatre in Branson, Missouri.
-After two years, Chalmers built a recording studio in Branson.
+Two years later, Chalmers built his own recording studio in Branson, where he now resides.

-Charlie Chalmers now resides in Branson, Missouri, where he produces in his studio, "Branson Recording & Music Productions".
-He recorded a new saxophone album called Horn of History.

-Chalmers is married to Josie and in 2008 they had a son.